 However, not every tea type will do the trick.
 The most recommended tea types to help you with this are green tea, oolong tea, black tea, and white tea.
 You can opt for black tea if you are looking for a rich and strong flavor.
 Again, you can still consider it if you want a change from the named types.

 Green tea is mostly recommended for boosting metabolism due to its high catechins content.
 It has specific catechin, known as EGCC, that makes the tea more effective in burning calories.
 Oolong tea is also preferred as much as green tea due to its effective results.

 You can choose whichever type of tea you want depending on your preference.
-However, this should only be the case after getting your dietitian’s okay.

 How To Speed Up Metabolism After 50: Calorie Deficit